yochaigal/cairn/resources/monsters/unicorn.md

 # Unicorn

-4 HP, 12 DEX, 14 WIL, horn (d8)
+6 HP, 12 DEX, 14 WIL, horn (d10, ignores armor)

-- Magical horses with a single longhorn.
-Unicorns are timid, but proud and wilful.
-Seen as divine beings by many.
+- Magical horses with a single long horn on its foreheade.
+Timid, but proud and wilful, are seen as divine beings.
+- Its hairs are worth small fortunes due to its powerful healing properties.
-- Can teleport to a visible distance once a day.
+- Can teleport to any place in its sight once a day.